-If you haven’t listened to the audio or video services above, and wish to read the lectionary readings before considering these further worship resources for this week, follow this link to biblegateway.com for this week’s Bible readings for the First Sunday in Ordinary Season from:
+If you haven’t listened to the audio or video services above, and wish to read the lectionary readings before considering these further worship resources for this week follow or this link to biblegateway.com for this week’s Bible readings for the First Sunday in Ordinary Season from:

 Don’t forget that you can also tune into the website here every day of the week to listen to church friends sharing daily reflections, including Bible readings and inspiration… or get them on the telephone on 01388 436810… do join us!

 1. If you would like to listen to a sermon for today by Local Preacher Susan Thorne click on the video below.

-2. or you might choose to click on the image below to go to the pdf rootsontheweb adult sheet with further thoughts on these readings
+2. or you might choose to click on the image below to go to the pdf rootsontheweb at home sheet